 Haven’t found a job yet?

-I started my job search on December 1, 2015, during my penultimate semester of grad school.
+I started my job search during my penultimate semester of grad school.
 However, some of my colleagues started a little later in mid-January, while others started even a little later than that.
 Each person’s situation is different, which is why I tell folks, please stay in your lane.
-Don’t worry about what is happening to others around you.
-You will end up where you’re meant to be.
+Don’t worry about what's happening to others around you.
+You'll end up where you’re meant to be.
 I know this is easier said than done; however, it’s the best advice I can provide.